javers/javers.github.io/documentation/spring-boot-integration/index.md

 [Spring Boot](http://projects.spring.io/spring-boot/)
 is the standard in the world of enterprise Java.

-Our Spring Boot starters are the easiest and strongly recommended way of integrating JaVers with your application.
+Javers’ Spring Boot starters are the easiest and strongly recommended way of integrating Javers with your application.

-This is a plug-and-play solution.
+This is the truly plug-and-play solution.
-The JaVers Spring Boot starter automatically creates all required JaVers beans and optimally adjusts them according to your application configuration.

 There are two starters compatible with Spring Data MongoDB or with Spring Data JPA: